Thumbnails ↓ click to enlarge

 Yet in spite of all that, I wholeheartedly loved guarding.
 I looked forward to each summer with almost agonizing impatience.
 From the morning workouts, onerous at first, I gained a lifelong love of barefoot beach running.
 I tentatively learned to surf, something which I would never have previously attempted.
 Lifeguard friends dragged me to my first rock concert.
 I experienced my first wild parties.
 Yet while the camaraderie was a heady experience, I felt a bit out of my depth, both physically and socially.
 I earnestly wanted to show that I could not only do the job, but embody the lifestyle, as well or better than any male.
 I tried a bit too hard at times.

-While I used to feel like an outsider even as an insider, now I am clearly an outsider - a weirdo with a camera.
+While I used to feel like an outsider even as an insider, now I am clearly an outsider - a weird girl (or lady, depending upon one’s age) with a camera.
 Nobody knows or cares much about my history as a former participant.
 I’m usually ignored but tolerated, looked at in a quizzical kind of way, greeted by a few old friends, and approached by a few friendly and curious souls.
 My strongest sense is how long ago I was a part of that world, even though in some ways it doesn’t feel like much time has passed at all.
 Lifeguarding represented something I once desired, a “normal life,” a brighter summer day, perhaps, but it was never to be mine, if it ever is anybody’s.

 Does your memory stray to a brighter summer day?